-Introduction .
-2
+Introduction 2

-Answer Behaviour .
-3
+Answer Behaviour 3

 The burnout model .
 4

-The work happiness model .
-5
+The work happiness model 5

-The 4 dimensions of burnout 6
+The 4 dimensions of burnout .6

 The 4 dimensions of work happiness .
 7

-The information in this report is confidential, so be sure to keep it in a safe place.
+The information in this report is confidential.
+So keep this report in a safe place!